francoisjacquet/Staff_Parents_Import/DATA_PROCESSING.md

 ## Profiles

-_In case you choose a column of your CSV / Excel file_, here are the predefined profile values that will be accepted and detected:
+_In case you choose to import profiles from a column of your CSV / Excel file_, here are the predefined profile values that will be accepted and detected:

 - `admin` or "Administrator"
 - `teacher` or "Teacher"